 6th century BC Achaemenid Persians didn’t really have any religious art of their own, so they adopted many external elements into their native Zoroastrianic religion.
 Due to the major differences between the local pagan religions and the proto-monotheistic nature of the Zoroastrian faith, new meanings had to be attached to the old symbols.
 One of these incorporated symbols was the anthropomorphic winged disk similar to Aššur, but no longer holding a bow.
 Instead, the human-like figure holds a ring (a symbol of eternity) or branch in one hand, and extends his other hand in a gesture of blessing.
 This symbol was known as the faravahar (in New Persian “فَروَهَر”).

-Whatever it may be, the faravahar turned into one of the most well-known symbols of pre-Islamic Persia and Zoroastrianism, used by both nostalgic nationalists and religious Zoroastrians to express their identity and history.
-The Pahlavi dynasty, for example, were known to include the faravahar in public imagery in Iran as well as in their own coat of arms.
-Although the famous Lion and Sun symbol was—by decree—removed from public spaces and government organizations after the 1979 Revolution, the faravahar was tolerated to a certain extent, allowing it to be formed into a national symbol for Iran by Zoroastrian and non-Zoroastrian users, exceeding its significance beyond religion.
+Whatever it may be, the faravahar turned into one of the most well-known symbols of pre-Islamic Persia and Zoroastrianism, used by both nostalgic nationalists and religious Zoroastrians to express their identity and history today.
+The Iranian Pahlavi dynasty, for example, were known to include the faravahar in public imagery in Iran as well as in their own coat of arms.
+Although the famous Lion and Sun symbol was, by decree, removed from public spaces and government organizations after the 1979 Islamic Revolution, the faravahar was actually tolerated to a certain extent, allowing it to be formed into a national symbol for Iran by Zoroastrian and non-Zoroastrian users, exceeding its significance beyond religion.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.